 Compliance Section(s) Summary Description (See Full Text for Details) 2021-06-01 Appendix A (1) CAs SHALL support minimum RSA-3072 for Code Signing Certificates, Root Certificates and Subordinate CA Certificates.
 CAs SHALL NOT support SHA-1 digest algorithm for Code Signing Certificates.
 2021-06-01 Appendix A (2) CAs SHALL support minimum RSA-3072 for Timestamp Certificates, Root Certificates and Subordinate CA Certificates.
 CAs SHALL NOT support SHA-1 digest algorithm for Timestamp Certificates.
 2021-06-01 14.1 After 2021-06-01, the CA shall meet the requirements of EV Guidelines Section 14.1 for Non-EV and EV Code Signing Certificates.
-2021-06-01 For EV Code Signing Certificates, Signing Services sl private keys in a FIPS 140-2 level 2 (or equivalent) module.
-After 2021-06-01, the same protection req SHALL apply to Non EV Code Signing Certificates.
-The method used to verify the identity of the Cer Requester SHALL be per section 11.1.2.
-The method used to verify the identity of the Certificate Requester SHALL be per section 11.1.2. issues Timestamping Certificates Subordinate CA Certificates issued for Subordinate CA that issues Timestamping Certificates and is an Affiliate of the Issuing CA must include the reserved identifier specified in Section 9.3.1.
+2021-06-01 16.2 For EV Code Signing Certificates, Signing Services shall protect private keys in a FIPS 140-2 level 2 (or equivalent) crypto module.
+After 2021-06-01, the same protection requirements SHALL apply to Non EV Code Signing Certificates.
+2021-11-01 11.1.1(4) The method used to verify the identity of the Certificate Requester SHALL be per section 11.1.2.
+2022-03-31 9.3.3 Subordinate CA Certificates issued for Subordinate CA that issues Timestamping Certificates and is an Affiliate of the Issuing CA must include the reserved identifier specified in Section 9.3.1.
 2022-04-30 Appendix A (3) CAs SHALL NOT support SHA-1 digest algorithm for Timestamp tokens.
 2022-07-01 13.2.1 For Code Signing Certificates, the time encoded in the Invalidity Date CRL entry extension MUST be equal to the time encoded in the revocationDate field of the CRL entry.
+2022-11-15 16.3.2 Effective November, 15, 2022, for Code Signing Certificates, CAs SHALL ensure that the Subscriber's Private Key is generated, stored, and used in a suitable Hardware Crypto Module that meets or exceeds the requirements specified in section 16.3.1